There are several things to consider when recruiting and hiring in Finland but there’s also help available. See who to contact when employing.

 The following services help you find the freshest experts in the Tampere Region – students and recent graduates:

 - The free POPJob service unites companies and students of Tampere University of Technology (TUT) looking for jobs or places to complete practical training or thesis work.
 In addition, TUT’s employer marketing helps companies increase their profile among students in the form of introductory visits and business events.
-Read more on TUT’s Career Services pages.
+Read more on TUNI’s Career Services pages.

 - Workit.net helps you reach recently graduated masters of the University of Tampere as well as students looking for periodic and project work.